Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 +1 STR and +1 CON.
 No downside.

 The Steam meta breeding guide's recommended first mutation to breed: zero penalty, two combat-relevant stats.
 Most stat mutations are +2/-1 trades.
 Bear Leg is +2/0, which is what puts it at S instead of B. A 5/5 STR/CON kitten becomes a 6/6 cat with no other breeding work.
+Because Bear Leg is a stat mutation, it rolls freely from a sub-10 Mutation room, which makes it the cheapest of the six to chase in early generations.

 A-Tier Picks Worth Chasing